 Write a paragraph or two a day before taking on something more challenging.

 Grammarly is one of the best free spell-checking programs out there, but they also have a Premium version with super helpful features.

 If you’ve already made writing a regular habit and you’re keen to write in a lucid (understandable) and concise way that’s also free of grammatical errors, then you should check out Grammarly’s Premium plans.

-A Premium account comes with a plagiarism detector, genre-specific writing checks and even vocabulary enhancement suggestions.
+A premium account comes with a plagiarism detector, genre-specific writing checks and even vocabulary enhancement suggestions.
 If your professional life involves a lot of English writing, this is a must-have tool.

 Whether you use Grammarly’s free option or pay for the Premium plan, this program will make sure your writing is free of spelling mistakes and typos and that it sounds great.

-For Advanced Learners: Use the Hemingway Editor
+Advanced: Use the Hemingway Editor

 Famous American writer Ernest Hemingway was well-known for his lucid, brief and immensely thought-provoking short stories.
 One of his most popular sayings to writers was, “Write drunk.
 Edit sober.”